Do You Suffer from Destructive Thinking?

 • Etc.

-Once rooted, false thinking and beliefs begin to bear fruit such as bitterness, guilt, aggression, and depression.
-This leads to a lasting destructive change of thinking and a defensive way of living.
+Once rooted, false thinking and beliefs begin to bear fruit, such as bitterness, guilt, aggression, and depression.
+This leads to a lasting, destructive change in thinking and a defensive way of living.
 As a result, a person is blocked from being himself and achieving goals, from realizing one’s potential.
-The end result of a mindset, woven by a multitude of deeply rooted misconceptions, is separation from the true self.
+The result of a mindset, woven by a multitude of deeply rooted misconceptions, is separation from the true self.
 This usually manifests in diseases of the soul and body.

 • Regarding God – we think He can not be trusted.
 We view Him as a cruel judge, unjust, a distant observer.
 We identify God directly or indirectly as the cause of the trauma, or the one, who has not prevented it.
 The book of Job is a brilliant illustration.